telerik/teststudio-docs/docs/prerequisites/configure-your-browser/edge.md

 # Configuring MS Edge for Test Studio Automation#

+To configure Microsoft Edge Legacy for web automation with Test Studio, there are certain settings required.
+Complete the following steps to adjust the browser for test execution.

 ## 1. Install Microsoft WebDriver

 In order to use **Edge** browser for Test Studio automation you need to install **Microsoft WebDriver**.
 Depending on your Windows 10 build you should choose the correct WebDriver.

 Determine your Windows 10 build and download the correct MS WebDriver <a href="https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/" target="_blank">here</a>.